stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 # Creating Application Installers #

-To build fully self-contained executable installers for Windows, use [PyInstaller](http://www.pyinstaller.org/) or [py2exe](http://www.py2exe.org/).
+To build executable installers for Windows, use [PyInstaller](http://www.pyinstaller.org/) or [py2exe](http://www.py2exe.org/).
 These package a Python interpreter with your application, avoiding the need to have a separate copy of Python installed on the target system.

 # Learning Resources #

-The tutorial that is supplied with Python is pretty good, and enough for a committed student or someone with previous programming experience to learn the essentials of the language.
-It also has the virtue of always being up to date, whilst third-party documentation becomes obsolete over time.
-The Internet provides many other resources, though.

 Google provide a [free course for learning Python](https://developers.google.com/edu/python/), consisting of video lectures and exercises.
 There are also two excellent books for learning Python 3 that you can read for free online.
 [Dive Into Python
 3](http://www.diveintopython3.net/) is particularly good for those people with some previous experience of